 History & background information

 Yaxchilán was constructed before DC and no more than a small village in 250 AD.
 The city began to flourish under the kingdom of kings Shield Jaguar II, Bird Jaguar and Shield Jaguar III, around the end of the 7th century AD.
-Between 681 and 768 AD, the city even belonged to one of the most important cities in the region and was just as powerful as Palenque and Tikal, in Guatemala.
+Between 681 and 768 AD, the city even belonged to one of the most important cities in the region and was just as powerful as Palenque and Tikal in Guatemala.
 Yaxchilán, like many other Maya cities, was abandoned around 810 AD for still unclear reasons.
 Nowadays the Yaxchilan ruins complex is open to visitors.

 Your visit to the Yaxchilan ruins Mexico

-There are two ways to access the Yaxchilan ruins Mexico
+Trails to the Yaxchilan ruins

 - If you want a little more challenge, follow the sign up the mountain, located halfway the main trail towards the Gran Plaza, on the right.
 You will find a jungle trail leading to the buildings of the Little Acropolis.
 The trail ends at the back of the Great Acropolis.
 From here you easily walk to the central part of the site, the Gran Plaza.